 - The Simon Janashia Museum of Georgia with its exquisite gold treasures (formerly known as the State Museum of History)

-- Performance of Marionettes at the Rezo Gabriadze Theatre (performance to be confirmed in 2018)
+- Performance of Marionettes at the Rezo Gabriadze Theatre (performance to be confirmed)

 At Sighnaghi there are over 4.5 kilometres of well-preserved stone walls which offer wonderful views of the vast Alazani Valley framed by the distant Caucasus Mountains.
 You may wish to join an optional walk along a section of the walls or take a short stroll along the town’s charming cobbled streets.